 2017 is the Year of HTTPS, or rather the Year you cannot longer afford to ignore the need to migrate your website to HTTPS.
-This is specially true for eCommerce sites and all those that collect sensitive visitor’s data, such as personal information, credit card details, etc.
+This is especially true for eCommerce sites and all those that collect sensitive visitor’s data, such as personal information, credit card details, etc.

 Google has indicated that HTTPS is a very important factor of its search results algorithm, and Google’s Chrome browser is starting to “shame” non-HTTPS websites that store visitors’ data by flagging them as insecure.
 Their long-term plan is to have Chrome show a Not Secure warning for all pages served over HTTP, regardless of whether or not the page contains password and credit card input fields.